fubar2/egapx_runner/README.md

 ![image](https://github.com/user-attachments/assets/65ef814f-dfaa-4698-bbd0-dc8882555a98)

 #### Sample VGP TreeValGal JBrowse2 tracks for bColStr4.
 Coverage at the top, then 4 NCBI annotation tracks with the EGAPx gff track at bottom.
+*Note that the track above is the very, very similar looking NCBI protein track for this bird.
+It was generated from the same RNA-seq data in SRA, using the existing main NCBI software that EGAPx represents.
+That similarity seems to confirm that the new workflow and the tool wrapping it seem to work well.
+The tracks are not identical, but most differences are small.
+Not bad considering it's an alpha release...*

 ## Notes about the tool
 This is a very simple and crude way to run the EGAPx workflow inside Galaxy.